American Hustle: Plot

-Carmine brings the sheikh to a casino party, explaining that mobsters are there, and that it is a necessary part of doing business.
-Irving is surprised to hear that Mafia boss Victor Tellegio, right-hand man to Meyer Lansky, is present, and that he wants to meet the sheikh.
+Carmine brings the sheikh to a casino party, explaining that mobsters are there and that it is a necessary part of doing business.
+Irving is surprised to hear that Mafia boss Victor Tellegio, right-hand man to Meyer Lansky, is present and wants to meet the sheikh.
 Tellegio explains that the sheikh needs to become an American citizen, and that Carmine will need to expedite the process.
 Tellegio also requires a $10 million wire transfer to prove the sheikh's legitimacy.

-Richie confesses his strong attraction to Sydney, but becomes confused and aggressive when she drops her English accent and admits to being from Albuquerque.
+Richie confesses his strong attraction to Sydney but becomes confused and aggressive when she drops her English accent and admits to being from Albuquerque.
 Rosalyn starts an affair with mobster Pete Musane, whom she met at the party.
 She mentions her belief that Irving is working with the IRS, causing Pete to threaten Irving, who promises to prove the sheikh's investment is real.

-Irving later confronts Rosalyn, who admits she told Pete and agrees to keep quiet, but wants a divorce.
+Irving later confronts Rosalyn, who admits she told Pete and agrees to keep quiet but wants a divorce.
 With Carmine's help, Richie and Irving videotape members of Congress receiving bribes.
-Richie assaults Stoddard in a fight over the money, and later convinces Amado that he needs the $10 million to get Tellegio, but gets only $2 million.
-A meeting is arranged at the offices of Tellegio's lawyer, Alfonse Simone, but Tellegio does not appear.
+Richie assaults Stoddard in a fight over the money and later convinces Amado he needs the $10 million to get Tellegio, but he gets only $2 million.
+A meeting is arranged at the offices of Tellegio's lawyer Alfonse Simone, but Tellegio does not appear.

-Irving visits Carmine and admits to the scam, but says he has a plan to help him.
-He throws him out, and the loss of their friendship deeply upsets Irving.
-The federal agents inform Irving that their $2 million is missing, and that they have received an anonymous offer to return the money in exchange for Irving and Sydney's immunity and a reduced sentence for Carmine.
+Irving visits Carmine and admits to the scam but says he has a plan to help him.
+Carmine throws Irving out, and the loss of their friendship deeply upsets Irving.
+The federal agents inform Irving that their $2 million is missing and that they have received an anonymous offer to return the money in exchange for Irving and Sydney's immunity and a reduced sentence for Carmine.

 It is revealed that Alfonse Simone, with whom Richie had arranged the wire transfer, was a con man working with Irving and Sydney.
 Amado accepts the deal, and Stoddard removes Richie from the case, which ends his career.
-The Congressmen are prosecuted, and so is Carmine, who is sentenced to 18 months in prison.
+The congressmen are prosecuted, and so is Carmine, who is sentenced to 18 months in prison.
 Irving and Sydney move in together and open a legitimate art gallery, while Rosalyn lives with Pete and shares custody of Danny with Irving.